Consent To Let or Buy to Let Remortgage?

 Depending on the value of the property and the rent, you could consider holding your property in trust for your own property company so you can offset the mortgage interest payments.

-1st UK have Buy to Let lenders not featured on the comparison sites including a new mortgage product that started 1st December 2020 with a 1.75% initial rate fixed for 5 years, with no application fee, no arrangement fee, no booking fee, no completion fee and no product fee.
+The 1st UK have Buy to Let lenders not featured on the comparison sites, including a new mortgage product that started 1st December 2020 with a 1.75% initial rate fixed for 5 years, with no application fee, no arrangement fee, no booking fee, no completion fee and no product fee.
 As of the 3rd of December 2020, the yield on the 5-year gilt is 0.017% (perceived risk-free interest rate).
 This is how lenders can offer 1.75% to buy to let landlords.

 To find out more about low rate buy to let lending please complete the form below: